An identity theft fraud survey by Javelin Strategy & Research found that $16 billion was stolen from 15.4 million U.S. consumers in 2016.

 Hackers love to see this information on your social media accounts because it’s an opportunity to break into your home and steal your personal information for their financial gain.

 How to protect yourself: If you share information, the Identity Theft Resource Center recommends turning off your phone’s GPS setting.
 This way, posted pictures and status updates aren’t coded with your location.
 Or, perhaps refrain from posting your locations on social media.
+Also, make sure the places you shop online are requesting your CVV.

 7. You Save Your Credit or Debit Card Information Online